ChristinaDNguyen/Portfolio/README.md

-# Portfolio
+# Christina Nguyen's Portfolio
 Hi human!
-My name is Tina, and here you can find a portfolio of my academic work.
+My name is Tina, and here you can find a portfolio of my academic work, seperated by subject.

+## Humanities

+## Data Science

+## Physical Sciences